Uncategorized

 The foster care system is a complicated web that consists of local, state and federal agencies that support the well-being and safety of children.
 Children can be connected to programs and services after a report of suspicion of abuse or another form of child neglect.

 The Child and Family Services Agency (CFSA) in DC, follows evidence-based strategies and will remove children from the home as a last resort.
-The agency aims to place children with relatives before seeking an outside option.
+The agency aims to place children with relatives before seeking an outside fostering option.
 The CFSA seeks to provide children with a nurturing environment and safe reunification with their biological parents once possible.

 Common Questions About Foster Care

-A foster parent typically needs to undergo some sort of training and certain requirements to be eligible.
+A foster parent typically needs to undergo some sort of training and certain requirements to be eligible for fostering.
 They can be relatives of the child or simply members of the community who want to open their homes up to children in need.
 If you’re considering becoming a foster parent, you can speak to a social worker from the Child and Family Services Agency to see if it’ll be a good fit for you.

 Foster Parent Requirements

-Foster parent requirements may differ depending on the state, but in DC there are several eligibility guidelines foster parents must meet, such as:
+Foster parent requirements may differ depending on the state, but in DC there are several fostering eligibility guidelines foster parents must meet, such as:

 • A minimum age requirement of 21 with no maximum age